hajczek/e-Cook-Book/Readme.md

 #### For things which are needed to make recipe:

-- add new thing to list of needed thing,
-- delete thing from list of needed thing,
 - add needed thing to recipe,
 - delete needed thing from recipe.